Brah, aka Shaka XL, is a 1.5m / 40in flying wing with flaps and ailerons that provides you with ultimate control over your RC Glider.

 There are some basic recommendations that you can use to program your radio.

-But if you don’t feel confident enough, get the hand of an experienced colleague, or just keep the control surfaces uncut and build it with Elevons only.
+But if you don’t feel confident enough setting up an airframe like this, get the hang of an experienced colleague, or just keep the control surfaces uncut and build it with Elevons only.

 Part 1: The eFuselage